Meet The People In Trump's Orbit Who The Mueller Report Says Ignored His Orders

 Former Trump campaign manager Corey Lewandowski and senior White House official Rick Dearborn

 When both McGahn and Sessions wouldn't follow directives to fire or limit Mueller's powers, Trump turned to a loyalist who didn't work in the White House, his former campaign manager Corey Lewandowski.
-According to the report, Trump pressured Lewandowski ask Sessions to give a speech to walk back his recusal.
+According to the report, Trump pressured Lewandowski to ask Sessions to give a speech to walk back his recusal.

 Mueller later writes that Trump again pressured Lewandowski a month later when the message had still not been transmitted to Sessions: